 Bolsonaro himself was an army captain during the dictatorship, praised it as a “very good” period, stated he is “in favor of torture,” and exalted a convicted torturer as a “national hero.”
 Ominously, Bolsonaro advocated for the violent overthrow of democracy in a 1999 interview, stating that “[e]lections won’t change anything in this country.
 It will only change on the day that we break out in civil war here and do the job that the military regime didn’t do: killing 30,000.
 If some innocent people die, that’s fine.
 In every war, innocent people die.”

-Goulart also shore-up power by installing military loyalists. put the military in as many key political positions as possible to pressure Congress to make radical constitutional changes.
+Goulart also attempted to shore-up power by installing military loyalists.
+He put the military in as many key political positions as possible to pressure Congress to make radical constitutional changes.
 This backfired because appointing new generals whenever old ones disagreed with him cut him off from accurate feedback about his waning military support.

 Bolsonaro lacks public support and his unconstitutional manipulation of the military to attempt to achieve his political goals cost him military legitimacy.